 It can be quite difficult to obtain data such as employment outcomes of graduates.
 However, this is one of the most powerful data points for assessing the success of the program.
-The information below concerns MLIS students who graduated in Spring, Summer, or Fall 2018.
+The information below concerns MLIS students who graduated in spring, summer, and fall semesters of the year reviewed.

 OU SLIS MLIS Alumni Survey, Conducted July 2021

-In 2018, 58 students graduated with their MLIS, and 22 responded to the Alumni Survey (return rate of 37.9%).
-Of these, 17 (77.3%) reported that they were employed in the LIS field within one year of graduation.
-Of the five (22.7%) not employed in the LIS field within one year, four had looked but been unable to find LIS employment, and one obtained LIS employment more than one year beyond graduation.
+In 2019, 56 students graduated with their MLIS, and 10 responded to the Alumni Survey in 2021 (return rate of 17.9%).
+Of these, eight (80%) reported that they were employed in the LIS field within one year of graduation.
+Of the two not employed in the LIS field within one year, one had looked but been unable to find LIS employment, and one had not sought employment in the LIS field.